Troubleshooting SDK Errors

 Solution

-- Reduce the number of instrumented functions, especially via
+- Reduce the number of instrumented functions, possibly remove modules added via

 includeModules